kubernetes/enhancements/keps/sig-architecture/617-improve-kep-implementation/README.md

 - [ ] Create tombstones / redirects to [k/enhancements]
 - [ ] Prevent new KEPs and design proposals from landing in [k/community]
 - [ ] Remove `kind/kep` from [k/community] once KEP migration is complete
-- [x] Correlate existing Feature tracking issues with links to KEPs
+- [x] Correlate existing feature tracking issues with links to KEPs
 - [x] Fix [KEP numbering races] by using the GitHub issue number of the KEP tracking issue
-- [ ] Coordination of existing KEPs to use new directory structure (with SIG PM guidance per SIG)
+- [ ] Coordination of existing KEPs to use new directory structure

 [k/community]: http://git.k8s.io/community
 [k/enhancements]: http://git.k8s.io/enhancements